longnca/iris-prediction-django-web-app/README.md

 ## Introduction

-This is a simple project to practice building a web app to predict Iris flower based on its characteristics (petal, sepal lengths, etc.).
-I used Support Vector Machines (SVM) model to train the samples and make predictions.
-Then, I built an interactive web-based application using Django framework.
-Users can enter the input values and the app backend will make predictions based on the trained model and respond with the prediction results.
+This is a simple project to practice building a web app to predict Iris flowers based on their characteristics (petal, sepal lengths, etc.).
+I used a Support Vector Machine (SVM) model to train the samples and make predictions.
+Then, I built an interactive web-based application using the Django framework.
+Users can enter the input values, and the app backend will make predictions based on the trained model and respond with the prediction results.

 ## Features